Arab Spring to take years to improve women's rights - activists

 The uprisings unseated a string of autocrats and triggered some change, including relatively free elections.
 But two years after the first uprising erupted, activists said women had seen precious few gains and that the rise of Islamist governments in the region was fuelling concern about growing conservatism.

-Dina Wahba, an activist and coordinator of the Women's Committee in the newly established Egyptian Democratic Social Party, described recent changes in Egypt as "alarming", saying a proposed constitution drafted by only men would endanger women's rights and social justice.
+Sally Moore, an activist from the Cairo Institute for Human Rights Studies, described recent changes in Egypt as "alarming", saying a proposed constitution drafted by only men would endanger women's rights and social justice.

 The draft constitution will be put to a vote on December 15.